laurawpaaby/NLP23_exam_BERT/README.md

 # NLP-EXAM-23
 The current repository holds the code for our exam project for the Natural Language Processing (NLP) exam at the Cognitive Science MSc 2023, Aarhus University.
+Be aware, that this repository do not hold any data as we do not own it.
+However, the exact data we used can be extracted following the steps provided in the scraping pipeline, and this way the entire analysis can be replicated.

 The project was developed by `Laura Paaby` and `Emma Olsen`.

 ## Pipeline

+## 1. Data Extraction
 ### Step 1: Activate environment
+To run the scripts below, a virtual environment must be initiated containing the installments required.
 ```
 source setup.sh
 ```

 ### Step 2: Fetch URLS & clean them
+JEG KAN IKKE LIGE LURE HVOR MEGET VI SKAL HAVE LIGGENDE HER ???!?!???
 ```
 ```